 6 weeks in NZ will be awesome.
 Auckland's a great base in the North Island where you can head off either north to the coromandel (amazing) or east to Gisborne(and wine) or south to Rotorua.
 They are all only a couple of hours from Auckland.
 In the South Island, Queenstown is an excellent base to get your bearings and decide how you want to spend your time.

 Have an amazing trip! about 7 years ago

 Hi there, i would say it depends on the way you are travelling!
 If you take a car i would spend a bit more time in the south just because of the roads are bit more scary and long!
-Bus like intercity i would do the same, and just remember the bus do take a lot longer to each place, but then you also have the New Zealand Hop on and Hop Off Buses almost 7 years ago
+Bus like intercity i would do the same, and just remember the bus do take a lot longer to each place, but then you also have the New Zealand Hop on and Hop Off Buses about 7 years ago